HM Prison Lewes: The prison facilities today

+HMP Lewes is a category B local prison in the town of Lewes, East Sussex.
+Opened in 1853, the prison has the capacity to hold 742 male inmates.
 Lewes Prison has held offenders ranging from 570 through to 590 through the courts of Sussex.
 There was an increase of recall to prison of offenders from police stations across Sussex because of the COVID-19 pandemic. (?)